After building your product or course, one thing is next â launching your offer. This is why you need to create a launch strategy.

 - Sales page copy

-- Pre-launch email sequence
+- Pre-launch emails

 - Launch sequence